 Prior to 1937, only the 1st, 5th, 10th, 15th, 20th, 25th, 50th, and 75th anniversary had a material associated with it.
 In 1937, the American National Retail Jeweler Association issued a more comprehensive list, which associated a material for each anniversary year up to the 20th and then each fifth year after that up to the 75th, with the exception of the 65th.

-Now that you know the history, take home a copy of I still do and Celebrate Memory Book and start recording all the special ways you celebrate your wedding anniversaries, to look back on together over years to come.
+Now that you know the history, take home a copy of I still do or our love story and Celebrate Memory Book and start recording all the special ways you celebrate your wedding anniversaries, to look back on together over years to come.
+See below some of the pages included: